solo-io/service-mesh-for-less-blog/README.md

 - istio-cni - `100m` and `100Mi` memory per node
 - istiod - `500m` and `2Gi` memory per replica

-Ambient mode enables us to meet the mTLS requirement with a model that is less coupled to the resource costs of individual applications and instead scales with the cost of platform itself (more nodes, more `ztunnels`).
+Ambient mode enables us to meet the mTLS requirement with a model that is less coupled to the resource costs of individual applications and instead scales with the cost of the platform itself (more nodes, more `ztunnels`).
 With this approach, Application Owners no longer need to concern themselves with the presence of a sidecar in their workload, the lifecycle of that sidecar, and even the cost of the sidecar resource.
 Users of the sidecarless service mesh can assume that if the application is deployed on the cluster, it is inherently secure by default.
 Developers can then focus on developing and deploying their applications, increasing operational efficiency and providing a more seamless and frictionless developer productivity experience.

 # Let's look at some numbers